kai-vu/zorro/READMEextention.md

 - Individual stages can be executed directly by calling the decorated rules, for example `python -m log_extract_regex`, `python -m log_extract_gpt` (uses cached OpenAI completions by default), `python -m log_extract_ner` (trains + runs spaCy), or `python -m make_rdf`.
 - Validate outputs with `python -m pytest`, which parses the generated TriG datasets and the SSSOM TSV to ensure schema compliance.

+**Benchmark LLM answers**
+- Benchmark LLM answers to documentation-focused competency questions with `python -m src.competency_llm_eval`.
+By default it extracts depth-1 subgraphs per question; add `--depth N` to widen the neighbourhood, `--full-graph` to fall back to the legacy whole-graph mode, `--model NAME` to pick a different API deployment, `--lenience FRACTION` to permit proportional per-row mismatches during scoring, `--cache-only` to avoid new calls, or `--profile-subgraphs` to dump only the retrieved subgraphs (Turtle under a depth/model/lenience-specific directory) plus JSON telemetry.
+Outputs are written to `queries/reports/competency_llm_depth-<depth|full>_model-<model>_lenience-<fraction>_{cache,results,report}.json/md`, which capture the retrieval request, triple breakdown, lenience setting, and evaluation metrics for reproducibility.

 ## Domain Knowledge
 We extracted two tables from documents about the Lycoming O-320 engine: